trpc/trpc/www/docs/server/context.md

 slug: /context
 ---

-Context is data that all of your tRPC procedures will have access to, and is a great place to put things like database connections or authentication information.
+Your context holds data that all of your tRPC procedures will have access to, and is a great place to put things like database connections or authentication information.

 The `createContext()` function is called for each call to a procedure, which either comes via HTTP or from a [server-side call](server-side-calls)/[SSG helper](ssg-helpers).